-If your employer offers a health reimbursement arrangement (HRA), then you have access to a unique health benefit that empowers you to make your own healthcare choices in ways a traditional group health insurance plan doesn’t.
+If your employer offers a health reimbursement arrangement (HRA), you have access to an individualized health benefit that empowers you to make your own healthcare choices in ways traditional group health insurance doesn’t.

-In this article, we’ll go over in more detail how HRAs and FSAs are different, why it can be beneficial to have both, and what regulations you’ll need to keep in mind to coordinate your health spending.
+This blog post discusses how HRAs and FSAs are different, how having both can benefit you, and what regulations you’ll need to follow to coordinate your health spending.

 - Qualified small employer HRA (QSEHRA)